Editorial policy

 Privacy policy

-Personal information about the authors (first name, surname, affiliated organization and its address, e-mail), which is included in published articles, become available to everybody.
+Personal information about authors (first name, surname, affiliated organization and its address, e-mail), which is included in published articles, become available to everybody.
 Authors provide consent to the processing of the aforementioned types of personal data, when they submit their manuscripts and related materials for publication.
-Personal data are published for correct accounting and citation of the published articles and in order to ensure proper interactions between the journal’s authors and the other members of scientific community.
+Personal data are published for correct accounting and citation of the published papers and in order to ensure proper interactions between the journal’s authors and the other members of scientific community.
+Additional personal information (e.g., phone numbers and additional e-mails) received from authors is only used to keep contact between the author and the editorial board during the preparation of the manuscript to publishing.
+The editorial board does not share this personal information with third parties outside of the editorial process.